 What goes best with savory and sweet?
 How about a creamy, smokey, maple dijon dressing?
 One of my favorite ways to bring out the taste of fresh vegetables and fruits is to serve them with an oil-free delicious dressing.

 Again, the dressing does not need any added oils or fats to be delicious.
-As a result, the true flavors of the ingredients come out and aren’t weighed down by unnecessary ingredients.
+As a result, the ingredients' true flavors come out and aren't weighed down by unnecessary ingredients.

 - Raw cashews (soak overnight, but will work unsoaked with a high-speed blender)

 LOOKING FOR MORE ENTREE SALAD RECIPES?
 CHECK THESE OUT!

 - Antipasto Salad